appsody/appsody-operator/doc/user-guide.md

 The Appsody Operator can be used to deploy applications created by [Appsody Application Stacks](https://appsody.dev/) into [OKD](https://www.okd.io/) or [OpenShift](https://www.openshift.com/) clusters.

-This documentation refers to the current master branch.
+This documentation refers to the latest codebase.
 For documentation and samples of older releases, please check out the [main releases](https://github.com/appsody/appsody-operator/releases) page and navigate the corresponding tag.

 ## Operator installation